dyiwu/chaos/content/post/tech/install-hugo-even.md

 Install Hugo with Even theme

-Create a new site named is as chaos in my case.
+Create a new site named it as chaos in my case.
 ```
 $ cd ~/Hugo/Site
 $ hugo new site chaos